eemaanimran/IFCS-Junior-QE-Engineer-Quiz-Summative-2/README.md

 #### validation.py
 <img width="1041" height="584" alt="image" src="https://github.com/user-attachments/assets/a6ac8c49-e5d6-45aa-816d-810c35e9f4ac" />

-The validation.py file contains a set of validation functions for checking user input throughout the quiz.
+The validation.py module contains a set of validation functions for checking user input throughout the quiz.
 These functions ensure that all required fields are correctly completed before allowing the user to proceed to the next question or frame.
 Separating this logic from the main module not only improves modularity but also allows the functions to be tested independently through automated unit tests.
-The file contains three key validation functions.
+The module contains three key validation functions.

 ```
 def validate_name(name):